 - IP address owner

-Active sessions only include information about the approximate location and browser that was used as well as the last date that session was active.
+Other active sessions include this information as well as the last date that session was active.

-It is a good idea to log out of any active sessions.
+It is a good idea to log out of all active sessions regularly.

 NOTE: Logout and contact LinkedIn if there are any current or active sessions that you think are not from you.

-In the Auto-play videos you can choose if you want videos in your newsfeed to auto-play.
+In Autoplay videos, you can choose if you want videos in your newsfeed to auto-play.

 - No one